seiyria/seiyria.github.io/_posts/2017-11-15-deepstream-auth.md

 So, to do that, I needed token auth (at least, something to test with) and anonymous auth.

 Deepstream provides identifiers for each client and provider that connects, which you can get via `data.id` after a successful login.
 For some reason, I was not getting my own back from my auth service.
 As it turns out, you need to set a `username` AND send the `id` back in the `clientData` section.
 The  [current docs](https://deepstreamhub.com/tutorials/guides/http-webhook-auth/#set-up-a-simple-http-authentication-server) don't explain this super well.
-Here is my http service, as a result.

 Here is my resulting service, maybe it can help someone else struggling with this problem: